MichaCo/CacheManager/README.md

 * **Cache Regions**: Even if some cache systems do not support or implement cache regions, the CacheManager implements the mechanism.
 This can be used to for example group elements and remove all of them at once.
 * **Statistics**: Counters for all kind of cache actions.
-* **Performance Counters**: To be able to inspect certain numbers with perfmon, CacheManager supports performance counters per instance of the manager and per cache handle.
+* **Performance Counters**: To be able to inspect certain numbers with `perfmon`, CacheManager supports performance counters per instance of the manager and per cache handle.
 * **Event System**: CacheManager triggers events for common cache actions:
 OnGet, OnAdd, OnPut, OnRemove, OnClear, OnClearRegion
-* **System.Web.OutputCache** implementation to use CacheManager as OutputCache provider which makes the OutputCache extremly flexible, for example by using a distributed cache like Redis across many web servers.
+* **System.Web.OutputCache** implementation to use CacheManager as OutputCache provider which makes the OutputCache extremely flexible, for example by using a distributed cache like Redis across many web servers.
 * **Cache clients synchronization**
     * Implemented with the Redis pub/sub feature
     * (Other implementations without Redis might be an option for a later version)